1834902553/cse214/lab4/readme.md

 Cyclically permute

-01.Copy the given array into another array
+01.Copy the given array into another array.

 ```C
  int a[10] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}, size = 10;